ebu/awesome-broadcasting/README.md

 ## Connected TVs

+* [Cross-Platform Authentication](http://ebu.io/project/cpa) - CPA offers an open standard for associating any media device with an online identity.
 * [TAL](http://fmtvp.github.io/) - The TV Application Layer (TAL) is an open source library for building applications for Connected TV devices.